-With the election of German minister Ursula von der Leyen as the European Commission’s new President, the EU’s energy industry is likely to witness a major transition from coal to renewable sources.
+With the election of German minister Ursula von der Leyen as the European Commission’s new President, the energy industry in Germany, and the rest of the EU, is likely to witness a major transition from coal to clean energy sources.

-Germany, the biggest electricity market in the European Union, has become the EU’s poster child for renewable energy with its decision to shut down all 84 of its coal-fired power plants by 2038.
+Germany, the biggest electricity market in the European Union, has become the EU’s poster child for clean energy with its decision to shut down all 84 of its coal-fired power plants by 2038.

 A study by the Fraunhofer Institute for Solar Energy Systems had found that renewable energy has already overtaken coal as Germany’s main source of energy in 2018.

 The country generated significantly less electricity from coal-fired power stations in the first half of this year.
 Generation from brown coal was down by 21% and hard coal was down by 24%.
 Emissions from its power sector fell by 20 million tons of CO2–19% of total emission– pointing at a dramatic shift in the country’s energy industry and carbon footprint.

 How much of Germany’s energy is renewable?

 Currently, more than 40% of Germany’s electricity generation–approximately 157 terawatt-hours–for the public power supply comes from renewable sources, such as wind, solar, biomass, and hydropower.

 Although many European countries have been following Germany’s footsteps, the EU has not so far witnessed a real momentum for renewable energy.
 But with the election of the European Commission’s first female president Ursula von der Leyen, the first German politician to be selected to the post in the last 50 years, a major shift in the EU’s energy industry might be in the offing.

 In her candidacy speech at the EU parliament, Von der Leyen said she intended to make climate and the environment top priorities in all policy areas while pledging to strengthen the EU’s short-term goal on greenhouse-gas emissions.